 - Values – what your brand stands for

-- Attributes – what kind of “person” is your brand — physically, intellectually and emotionally (and perhaps even spiritually in some cases)
+- Attributes – what kind of “person” is your brand — physically, intellectually and emotionally (and perhaps even spiritually)

 - Your CULTURE – this is the internal manifestation of your brand.
-Does your company culture support delivering a consistent brand experience to your customers?
+Does your company culture support delivering a consistently great brand experience to your customers?
 How can you inspire your employees to keep providing this?
-(If not, you may want to also perform a Culture Audit, which we’ll discuss in another blog post.)
+(To answer these questions, you may want to also perform a Culture Audit.
+We can help you with that too.)